GS-hacker/Hacker-mail/README.md

 # Hacker-mail
 #anonymouse

-python script to send anonymmouse mail using anonymouse.org
+python script to send anonymous mail using anonymous.org

 coded by {GS THE HACKER(youtuber)}